Check out this beautiful video which gives you an idea of our work and why we do it:

 She was enchanted by four-year old Fatima, who could see after cataract surgery performed by the amazing local medical staff and Orbis volunteers.
 Fatima was very happy with her snazzy new sunglasses and super teddy, which kept a big grin on her face.

-The work The Countess visited was to explore and celebrate Qatar Creating Vision, led by Orbis and supported by the Qatar Fund for Development (QFFD).
+The work The Countess visited was to explore and celebrate Qatar Creating Vision, supported by the Qatar Fund for Development (QFFD) led by Orbis.
 Her Royal Highness continued her Orbis adventure to Qatar to discuss what she had seen.

 Her Royal Highness, The Countess of Wessex commented: “As Global Ambassador for the International Agency for the Prevention of Blindness, I am keenly aware of the vast numbers of blind and visually impaired people across the world whose lives might be very different if they could access treatment.